 “Forgetting those things which are behind . . .”
 (Philippians 3:13).

-REACHING FORWARD IS A HARD THING TO DO WHEN IT REQUIRES US TO LET GO OF THINGS THAT WE’RE NOT READY TO LET GO OF.
-We’re willing to surrender certain things in order to move ahead, but other things may not be so easy to relinquish.
+REACHING FORWARD IS A HARD THING TO DO WHEN IT REQUIRES US TO LET GO OF THINGS WE’RE NOT READY TO LET GO OF.
+Some aspects of our lives might not be hard to surrender, of course, but other things may not be so easy to relinquish.
 Yet there is no other way.
 We can’t stay in the same spot and move ahead too.

-The blessings that God has given us in this “life under the sun” are meant to be enjoyed, but they’re meant to be enjoyed AND THEN LET GO OF.
-In contrast to what we’ll enjoy in life BEYOND the sun, all things here are temporal and transitory.
+The blessings God has given us in this “life under the sun” are meant to be enjoyed, but they’re meant to be enjoyed and then let go of.
+In contrast to what we’ll enjoy in life beyond the sun, all things here are temporal and transitory.
 Not one of these enjoyments — not even the best of them — is ours to keep permanently.
 Job spoke for all of us when he said, “Naked I came from my mother’s womb, and naked shall I return there” (Job 1:21).

 The sad thing is, our won’t-let-go attitude often diminishes our enjoyment of what we have even while we have it.
 That’s the message of Ecclesiastes, and it’s a part of the gospel of Christ as well.
 Whatever God has given us in this world, we get more out of it, not less, when we loosen our grip and hold it more openly.

 “In the kingdom of God the surest way to lose something is to try to protect it, and the best way to keep it is to let it go” (A. W. Tozer).